schwarmau/pleroma/pleroma-docker/meta.d/README.md

-# cofe.rocks
+# cyborg.cafe

 Welcome!
-This is a small instance for people who love cofe ☕.
 You're more than welcome to join ([see invite.md](/hosted/pleroma/src/branch/master/meta.d/invite.md)) and hang out with us.
 The instance is not focused on any particular topic, but the most frequent ones are Anime, Gaming and Programming.

+Does this all look familiar to you?
+It probably is.
+This instance heavily utilizes the template provided by sn0w (@sn0w@cofe.rocks) for cofe.rocks.

 ## Policies and Rules